PriyaPalak/MavenAirlinesChallenge/README.md

 ![Screenshot 2023-02-21 180324](https://user-images.githubusercontent.com/96012488/220346088-13e72d11-6162-4217-9aae-5f16b8214432.png)

-- 76% of the *First time* passengers are dissatisfied with the airline, whereas 52% of the Returning passengers are dissatisfied.
+:arrow_right: 76% of the *First time* passengers are dissatisfied with the airline, whereas 52% of the Returning passengers are dissatisfied.

 #